OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 }
 ```

-Batching attacks can be used to bypass many security measures enforced on websites.
+Batching attacks can be used to bypass many security measures enforced on sites.
 It can also be used to enumerate objects and attempt to brute force multi-factor authentication or other sensitive information.

 ### Detailed Error Message